-Substantially all employees of the System participate in the State Universities Retirement System of Illinois (SURS), a cost-sharing multiple employer defined benefit pension plan with a special funding situation whereby the State of Illinois makes substantially all actuarially determined required contributions on behalf of the participating employers.
+Substantially all employees of the System participate in the State Universities Retirement System of Illinois (SURS), a cost-sharing multiple-employer defined benefit pension plan with a special funding situation whereby the State of Illinois makes substantially all actuarially determined required contributions on behalf of the participating employers.
 SURS was established July 21, 1941 to provide retirement annuities and other benefits for staff members and employees of state universities, certain affiliated organizations, and certain other state educational and scientific agencies and for survivors, dependents, and other beneficiaries of such employees.
 SURS is considered a component unit of the State of Illinois' financial reporting entity and is included in the state's financial reports as a pension trust fund.
 SURS is governed by Section 5/15, Chapter 40, of the Illinois Compiled Statutes.
 SURS issues a publicly available financial report that includes financial statements and required supplementary information.
 That report may be obtained by accessing the website at www.SURS.org or calling 1-800-275-7877.

 Plan members are required to contribute 8% of their annual covered salary, and substantially all employer contributions are made by the State of Illinois on behalf of the individual employers at an actuarially determinate rate.
-The current rate for fiscal year 2012 is 24.21% of annual covered payroll.
+The current rate for fiscal year 2013 is 34.51% of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the Illinois General Assembly.
-The employer contributions to SURS for the years ended June 30, 2011, 2010, and 2009 were \$81,241,705, \$74,103,976, and \$47,526,941 respectively, equal to the required contributions for the year.
-The fiscal year 2011 contribution consisted of \$78,215,213 from State appropriations and \$3,026,492 from other current funds, and the fiscal year 2010 contribution consisted of \$71,262,767 from State appropriations and \$2,841,209 from other current funds.
+The employer contribution to SURS for the University for the years ended June 30, 2012, 2011, and 2010 were \$102,861,965, \$81,241,705, and \$74,103,976, respectively, equal to the required contributions for the year.
+The fiscal year 2012 contribution consisted of \$99,293,239 from State appropriations and \$3,568,726 from other current funds, and the fiscal year 2011 contribution consisted of \$78,215,213 from State appropriations and \$3,026,492 from other current funds.

 In addition to providing pension benefits, the State provides health, dental, vision, and life insurance benefits for retirees and their dependents in a program administered by the Department of Healthcare and Family Services along with the Department of Central Management Services.
 This includes annuitants of the System.
 Substantially all State employees, including the System's employees, become eligible for post-employment benefits if they eventually become annuitants.
-Health, dental, and vision benefits include basic benefits for annuitants under the State's self-insurance plan and insurance contracts currently in force.
+Health, dental, and vision benefits include basic benefits for annuitants and dependents under the State's self-insurance plan and insurance contracts currently in force.
 Annuitants may be required to contribute towards health, dental, and vision benefits with the amount based on factors such as date of retirement, years of credited service with the State, whether the annuitant is covered by Medicare, and whether the annuitant has chosen a managed health care plan.
 Annuitants who retired prior to January 1, 1998, and who are vested in the State Universities Retirement System do not contribute towards health, dental, and vision benefits.
 For annuitants who retired on or after January 1, 1998, the annuitant's contribution amount is reduced five percent for each year of credited service with the State allowing those annuitants with twenty or more years of credited service to not have to contribute towards health, dental, and vision benefits.
 Annuitants also receive life insurance coverage equal to the annual salary of the last day of employment until age 60, at which time the benefit becomes \$5,000.